 Why Cognitive Analytics Are Needed

 According to IBM, each patient generates 1 million gigabytes of health data, the equivalent of 300 million books.
-Without the data storage capacity of IBM POWER, healthcare providers struggle to store and process these vast volumes of data.
+Without the data storage capacity of IBM POWER solutions for healthcare, providers struggle to store and process these vast volumes of data.

 Not only is the volume of medical data overwhelming, but most doctor’s notes and scans are unstructured within the system.
 The natural language processing enabled by cognitive analytics draws associations between textual references so conclusions can be drawn.
 Cognitive analytics also construes images taken from MRIs, colonoscopies, and other tools used to detect potential conditions, like cancerous tumors.